csmutz/apache_tls_fingerprint/README.md

 # apache_tls_fingerprint
 Expose TLS fingerprint metadata in apache mod_ssl.
-Try to cover all attributes necessary for ja3 and ja4 and any others we deep important
+Try to cover all attributes necessary for ja3 and ja4

 ## Notes